kwaldenphd/code-in-context/_sources/10-structured-data/00-intro.md

 ## Acknowledgements

-Peer review and editing on the CSV portion of this lab was provided by Spring 2021 graduate teaching assistant [Aidan Draper](https://github.com/adraper2).
+Peer review and editing on the CSV portion of this chapter was provided by Spring 2021 graduate teaching assistant [Aidan Draper](https://github.com/adraper2).

-Peer review and editing on the JSON portion of this lab was provided by Spring 2021 graduate teaching assistant [Subhadyuti Sahoo](https://github.com/SDSAHOO703).
+Peer review and editing on the JSON portion of this chapter was provided by Spring 2021 graduate teaching assistant [Subhadyuti Sahoo](https://github.com/SDSAHOO703).

 When building the CSV, JSON & file methods sections, the author consulted the following materials:
 - Al Sweigart [*Automate the Boring Stuff With Python*](https://nostarch.com/automatestuff2) (No Starch Press, 2020).